767251930/osate2-dfmea/README.md

    `Next`->`I accept the terms of the license agreement`-> `Finish `

-3. If the installation process encountered a pop-up window，choose `Trust all unsigned content`，Restart the OSATE2 tool to complete the installation。
+4. If the installation process encountered a pop-up window，choose `Trust all unsigned content`，Restart the OSATE2 tool to complete the installation

 ![install](./imgs/install.png)

 ## Case study : Automated Driving System

-This example comes from [*AADL In Practice*](http://julien.gunnm.org/aadl-book)。
+This example comes from [*AADL In Practice*](http://julien.gunnm.org/aadl-book)

 ### Import Example